Waiting for Bus 6

 Scene 1

 SETTING:A stage with a bench or two chairs to indicate a bus stop.
+Each actor has a copy of the script.

 AT RISE:BLAKE is waiting center stage, sitting on bench (or chair).
 ALEX runs in.
 BOTH have a script that is not visible (such as in a pocket).